rkh/Reak/README.md

 Finding the right parslet revision (see Gemfile) is a bit tricky.
 All but the tuning branch is way too slow, but that branch is constantly broken.

-Parts of the compiler have been <s>stolen from</s> inspired by Brian Ford's [Poison](https://github.com/brixen/poison).
+Parts of the compiler have been stolen from, I mean inspired by Brian Ford's [Poison](https://github.com/brixen/poison).